BeadBeater

 General

 Temperature control.
-The homogenate will be warm after three minutes of "BeadBeating".
-When isolating proteins, membranes or organelles, cooling may be necessary.
-When isolating nucleic acids in aggressive extraction media containing phenol/chloroform, guanidinium salts, and/or detergents, temperature control is usually not necessary.
-The easiest way to minimize heating is by operating the BB, with the ice water jacket installed, for one minute and then let the homogenate sit for one minute, cycling thus until homogenization is complete.
-Also, consider replacing the clear polycarbonate chamber with a stainless steel closed chamber (accessory, #60801) for much better heat transfer to the ice water.
+The homogenate will be warm after three minutes of 'BeadBeating'.
+When isolating proteins, membranes, or organelles, cooling may be necessary.
+When isolating nucleic acids in aggressive extraction media containing phenol/chloroform, guanidinium salts, and/or detergents, temperature control is usually unnecessary.
+The easiest way to minimize heating is by operating the BB with the ice water jacket installed for one minute and then letting the homogenate rest for one minute, cycling thus until homogenization is complete.
+Also, consider replacing the clear polycarbonate chamber with a BioSpec Products stainless steel Closed Chamber (accessory, #60801) for much better heat transfer to the ice water.
 For an even more stringent cooling technique see Methods in Enzymology, Vol.182, p.162-164.

 Bead size selection.
 The correct size beads are 0.1 mm dia. for bacteria, 0.5 mm dia. for yeast, and 1.0 mm dia. or 2.5 mm dia. for chopped-up plant or animal tissue.
 While glass bead media is most commonly used, denser bead media is available for tough materials.
 Additional information on bead media is located at Beads.